department-of-veterans-affairs/vets-website/content/pages/housing-assistance/index.md

     links:
     - url: /housing-assistance/home-loans/
       title: Home Loans
-      description: Choose from one of the VA-backed loan options and find out how to apply for a loan to buy, improve, or refinance a home.
+      description: Choose from one of our VA direct or VA-backed loan options and find out how to apply for a loan to buy, improve, or refinance a home.
     - url: /housing-assistance/adaptive-housing-grants/
       title: Adaptive Housing
       description: Get financial help to make changes to your home if you have a service-connected disability.